Good Things Festival

 More ways to pay

 If you have a contactless-enabled American Express, Mastercard or Visa debit or credit card, or a linked device, you can use it to pay for your travel by tapping on and tapping off at Opal card readers.
-Available on all public transport in the Opal network, contactless payments are another way to pay on the Opal network.
+Available on all public transport, contactless payments are another way to pay on the Opal network.
 Adult Opal fare pricing applies and you will receive Opal benefits, including daily and weekly fare caps.

 Sydney Metro services are high-frequency, driverless trains running between Tallawong Station and Chatswood Station.